joshmoody24/joshmoody.org/src/content/blog/programming-with-less-than-nothing.md

 pubDate: "2025-10-19"
 ---

-The code you are about to read is real, but you are not expected to understand it.
-Just enjoy the ride.
+The code you are about to read is real.
+But it is not meant to be fully understood.

 ## The software engineering interview